BestReviews is reader-supported and may earn an affiliate commission. Details

-When it comes to video games, console platforms like Xbox and Playstation tend to get all of the attention — but if you’re looking for the absolute cutting edge of gaming technology, you’ll need to get a gaming PC.
+When it comes to video games, console platforms tend to get all of the attention — but if you’re looking for the absolute cutting edge of gaming technology, you’ll want to get a gaming PC.

 A few factors make gaming computers different from regular computers.
 These are things that most computers have (like a video card, CPU, and RAM), but in a gaming PC, you’ll find maxed-out versions.